 Thanks to the new BSI sensor, the Sony A7R II is capable of shooting continuously at 5 fps, and the camera buffer will hold 23 frames (RAW) or 9 frames (uncompressed RAW) before slowing down.

 The focus sensitivity range from -EV 2 to EV 20 at ISO 100 equivalent with F2.0 lens attached.
 There will be an autofocus lock-on notification sound in AF-A and AF-S mode.
 The AF-A is a new focusing mode that will automatically switch itself between AF-S and AF-C according to the subject status (still/moving).

 I included two sets of continuous shots below with original scaled shots followed by 100% cropped shots.

 Test Set 1 (100% Cropped at 1200px Long Edge)

-Test set 1 focused on my friend’s face and the Sony A7R II did tracking the face accurately.
+The test set 1 focused on the face, and the Sony A7R II tracks the face accurately.